 The Enhanced User Interface allows you to design a great interface for your installation.
-You can activate this functionality from the Themes > Settings page.
+This functionality is automatically activated along with the EXE package type from the Builds page > Configuration tab.

 Requirements

-When displaying the enhanced user interface also during Uninstall or Modify from Control Panel, the “Override Windows Installer programs list entry” option must be enabled in Product Details Tab.
+When also displaying the Enhanced User Interface during Uninstall or Modify from Control Panel, the “Override Windows Installer programs list entry” option must be enabled in Product Details Tab.

 Benefits